hyperbolic-time-chamber/full-stack-js-practice/2-mysql-crud/README.md

 - `server/sequelize/controller.js`

 You are to implement the CRUD methods in the controller.
 You can run your tests to ensure your methods are working correctly.
 Instructions below for running tests.

+As an added challenge, consider refactoring your solution to make use of ES6 arrow functions and const / let variable declarations.

 ### No ORM